Kusum2000/locate-missing-people-ai-django/README.md

 # AI based Django application to locate Missing People using Facial Features

-A Django based age invariant face recognition project, to find missing people with the joint help of common people and organizations.
+A Django based age invariant face recognition project.
+In an effort to file report and find missing people with the joint help of the community.

 ## Functionalities